Wifi attacks

 However, hackers are not always as gracious as in the case of Amihai Neiderman, and wifi attacks can result in serious losses of information and data for users who are often unaware of the risks they run by connecting to wifi networks.
 Below are some actions needed to ensure the security of wireless networks.

 >> Are your wifi networks unsafe?
 FlashStart protects your network against wifi attacks, safeguarding all the information that passes through it ?
-Start your free trial now
+Request a quotation or try it now

 3.1 Constant updates and maintenance